yliapis/blog/_pages/Links.md

 * [Sublime Text](https://www.sublimetext.com/): Minimal and highly customizable code editor.
 * [Sublime Merge](https://www.sublimemerge.com/): Git for sublime, similar to SourceTree.
 * [Atom](https://atom.io/): Another solid code editor, with built in git integration.
 Speaking of git, this one is made by GitHub.
+* [ITerm](https://iterm2.com/): Great terminal emulator for mac.
+* [Hyper](https://hyper.is/): Another great terminal emulator; this one is cross-platform (and also very pretty).
+* [Slack](https://slack.com/pricing) Great communication tool for collaboration.
+* [Tad](https://www.tadviewer.com/) A viewer for tabular data.
+Still under development, currently only supports file viewing.

 <br>
 <br>